 I debated adding some spices to give it a christmas-y feel but decided against it since I already have some Spiced Plum Jam tucked away in the cupboard.
 I’m so glad I did – it has such a nice bright, fresh flavour and will pair together with so many more things.
 It’s perfect spooned alongside roast turkey or chicken, as a condiment on a holiday sandwich, or simply on a piece of toast with breakfast.
 It’s more versatile than most jam recipes and has such a lovely colour that’s perfect for gifting during the holidays.
 Make a batch now to have on hand for last-minute hostess gifts, but don’t forget to keep a few jars for yourself!

 - 8 cups peeled, cored, and diced apples (soft flesh apples are best)

 - zest and juice of 2 lemons

-To can: While jam is cooking, sterilize 8, 1/2 pint jars along with lids, as instructed in this canning basics post.
-Fill the jars to within 1/4 inch of the top with jam; wipe the rims, top with lids and tighten rings to fingertip tight.
-Process in a boiling water bath for 10 minutes (see: “things you need to know” for processing times above 1000 feet).
+- To can: While jam is cooking, sterilize 8, ½ pint jars along with lids, as instructed in my *canning basics post.
+Fill the jars to within ¼ inch of the top with jam; wipe the rims, top with lids and tighten rings to fingertip tight.
+Process in a boiling water bath for 10 minutes (see: “things you need to know” in my *canning basics post for processing times above 1000 feet).
 Remove jars from water bath and set on a kitchen towel to cool for 24 hours.
 Check for seals before storing in a cool, dark place until ready to use.